 Rule 1.15 (j) requires that "Every lawyer admitted to practice in this State shall annually certify to the Secretary of the Alabama State Bar that all IOLTA eligible funds are held in an IOLTA Account, or that the lawyer is exempt..." for the reasons stated in the rule.

-At the beginning of September you will receive an email instructing you to log in to the bar's website and either certify your IOLTA trust account number or that you are exempt from maintaining a trust account.
+At the beginning of September you will receive an email reminding you that occupational licenses may be purchased and special membership dues may be paid immediately and are delinquent after October 31st.
+The email will also instruct you to log in to the Alabama Law Foundation's website (www.alabamalawfoundation.org) and either certify that you have an IOLTA trust account number or that you are exempt from maintaining a trust account.
 You will have until October 31st to complete this process.
-Lawyers who do not do so will receive a communication (currently letter but possibly email in the future) from the Office of General Counsel giving them an additional 14 days within which to complete the certification process, after which any non-compliant lawyers will be referred for discipline.
+Lawyers who do not do so will receive a communication from either the Alabama Law Foundation or the Office of General Counsel giving them additional time within which to complete the certification process, after which any non-compliant lawyers will be discipline.
 Failure to certify can result in suspension of your license to practice law and additional penalties.